 - 7.2 Extensions involving roof alterations should ensure that they would not result in an imbalance between a semi-detached pair of dwellings or a small terrace.
-Proposals for altering the shape of roofs (e.g. from hipped roof to gabled roof) that result in imbalance will not be acceptable due to their detrimental impact on the street scene (Figure 7.1). - 7.3 A well-designed alteration that returns symmetry to the pair may be acceptable.
+Proposals for altering the shape of roofs (e.g. from hipped roof to gabled roof) that result in imbalance would not be acceptable due to their detrimental impact on the street scene (Figure 7.1).
+Where such works fall under permitted development provisions, then regard to the visual impact on both the host building and its surroundings should still be given.
+For example, additional accommodation could be provided by a side dormer rather than "gabling off" the hipped end roof.
+This would leave the form of hipped roof intact along with the symmetry of the pair of houses and so in design terms, it results in a more visually pleasing house. - 7.3 A well-designed alteration that returns symmetry to the pair may be acceptable.